deepakgla16/Bridgelab_2115000315/README.md

 Assignment 23 has done.
 It is based on Annotations and Reflection in java.
 It is done by 24/02/2025 It is stored in branch "feature22-02-2025".

+Assignment 24 has done.
+It is based on CSV Data Handling in java.
+It is done by 25/02/2025 It is stored in branch "feature24-02-2025".